Muhammadurasheed/confirmit-monorepo/demo.md

 ## 🔍 Problem Deep Dive (45 seconds)

-Conversely, Vendors often get scammed by customers too via fake receipt.
+Conversely, Vendors too usually get scammed by customers via fake receipt.

 [**Screen share: Open a fake receipt in Photoshop**] Let me show you how easy it is to get scammed right now.

 See this Opay receipt?
 Looks legit, right?
 I edited a ₦1500 real receipt to ₦1.5M just with my windows laptop AI photo editorin about 8 minutes.
 Nobody can tell it's fake just by looking at it.

-[** Summary **]
+Now, account verification -

+[**Type in Zainab's scammer account: 3603101649, Renmoney**]

-3603101649, Renmoney this is the account detail that scammed Victor, Traditional systems can't tell you anything about it safety.
+Traditional systems can't tell you anything about this account.
+Is it safe?
+Has anyone been scammed?
+You're flying blind.

 And businesses?
 They can fake CAC certificates, buy fake reviews, disappear after scamming hundreds of people, then re-register under a new name next month.
 The cycle never ends.